MileHacker Logo

 Infrastructure Overview

-Ramps, accessible restrooms, and specialized public transportation are generally limited.
+Ramps, accessible restrooms, plus purpose-built public transportation are generally limited.

 Challenges